Automated Attribute Validation Rules for Incident GIS Workflows

 return {"status": "COMMITTED", "report": report.to_dict()}

-logger.info("Routing failed records to quarantine queue.")
+logger.info("Routing %d failed record(s) to quarantine queue.", report.failed)

 return {"status": "QUARANTINED", "report": report.to_dict()}